Judiciary of New York: Analysis and criticism

 New York's use of remand (pre-trial detention) and bail procedures have been criticized.
 For example, New York is one of only four states that does not allow judges to consider public safety when making a bail determination.
-And almost without exception, New York judges only set two kinds of bail at arraignment, straight cash or commercial bail bond, while other options exist such as partially secured bonds, which only require a tenth of the full amount as a down payment, and unsecured bonds, which don't require any up front payment.
+And almost without exception, New York judges only set two kinds of bail at arraignment, straight cash or commercial bail bond, while other options exist such as partially secured bonds, which only require a tenth of the full amount as a down payment, and unsecured bonds, which do not require any up front payment.
 The Court of Appeals ruled in 1991 that most people arrested must be released if they are not arraigned within 24 hours, and in 2013, for the first time since 2001, the average time it took to arraign defendants fell below 24 hours in all five boroughs of New York City.
 But there have been accusations of systematic trial delays, especially with regards to the New York City stop-and-frisk program.
 There have also been allegations that excessive pre-trial detention and systematic trial delays are used to pressure defendants to accept plea bargains.

 In 2006 a commission appointed by Chief Judge Judith Kaye found that the county public defender system provided "an unconstitutional level of representation [...] impugning the fairness of New York's criminal justice system".
 The New York Civil Liberties Union has claimed that public defenders in New York are so overworked and overmatched that poor people essentially receive no legal aid in local criminal courts.

 Some watchdog groups consider Brooklyn as one of America's most corrupt judicial systems.
 New York's judicial nominating conventions have been criticized as opaque, brief and dominated by county party leaders.
+When one New York judge brought an unsuccessful challenge to the constitutionality of the state's judicial nomination system to the U.S. Supreme Court, Justice John Paul Stevens wrote in a concurring opinion: "[A]s I recall my esteemed former colleague, Thurgood Marshall, remarking on numerous occasions: 'The Constitution does not prohibit legislatures from enacting stupid laws.'"

 In her 1999 State of the Judiciary address, Chief Judge Judith Kaye called the system of New York trial courts "absurdly complex [...] difficult to understand, hard to navigate and a burden to administer" and endorsed a proposal for a two-tier trial court structure with a statewide Supreme Court and a series of regional district courts.